ZrrSkywalker/MonoDETR/README.md

 ## Main Results
 The randomness of training for monocular detection would cause the variance of ±1 AP<sub>3D</sub>.
 For reproducibility, we provide four training logs of MonoDETR on KITTI *val* set for the car category: (the stable version is still under tuned)

+**We have relased the ckpts of our implementation for reproducibility.
+The module names might have some mismatch, which will be rectified in a few days.**

 <table>
     <tr>
         <td rowspan="2",div align="center">Models</td>